Rise Studios GDPR Policy

 7) The right not to be subject to automated decision-making including profiling.

-Automated decisions and profiling are used for marketing based organizations.
-RISE Studios does not use personal data for such purposes.
+Automated decisions and profiling are used for marketing based organisations.
+Rise Studios does not use personal data for such purposes.

 Storage and use of personal information